 Subsequently a few larger changes were undertaken on the finished church.
-In 1202 they replaced the half circle form of the Apse for an oblong choir chapel, the so-called "Scarsella" (19).
-Around 1207 the marble floor went under construction (20).
-In the second half of the 13th century the great dome gained its mosaic decoration (21). -- In the 1280s and 1290s, the Baptistery became the subject of a great architectural project for the last time, in connection with the redesign of the cathedral and cathedral square.
-In 1285 the city began to repave the square (22), and in 1293 or 1296 Arnolfo di Cambio encrusted external cornerstones/corner pillars of octagons with black-green and white marble coating, after removal of many funerary monuments, that had been embedded on the gray ashlar (Macigno); Through this massive renovation, he presumably wanted to match the Baptistery with his new Cathedral façade; he also apparently replaced the upper section of the foundation of the Baptistery (23).
+In 1202 they replaced the half circle form of the Apse with an oblong choir chapel, the so-called "Scarsella" (19).
+Around 1207 the marble floor was initiated (20).
+In the second half of the 13th century the great dome gained its mosaic decoration (21).

+In the 1280s and 1290s, the Baptistery became the subject of a great architectural project for the last time, in connection with the redesign of the cathedral and cathedral square.
+In 1285 the city began to repave the square (22), and in 1293 or 1296, after removal of many funerary monuments, that had been embedded on the gray ashlar (Macigno), Arnolfo di Cambio encrusted external cornerstones/corner pillars of octagons with black-green and white marble coating.
+Through this massive renovation, he presumably wanted to match the Cathederal’s new façade with that of the Baptistery; he also apparently replaced the upper section of the foundation of the Baptistery (23).

-Since then, S. Giovanni has only been restored, though very frequently and considerably drastically.
+Since then, S. Giovanni has only been restored, though very frequently and drastically.
 In 1339 Florence cleaned the dirty marble floor and refaced the chief ornamental molding of the cornices (24).
 In 1341-1346, 1364, and 1389/90 repairs on the marble roof took place (25).
 In 1444-1471 the tile roof needed to be completely replaced again (26).
 Leonardo da Vinci wanted to lift the whole building into the air in order to place a base underneath (27).
 In 1515 a chain was embedded into the brickwork on top of the second cornice for structural reasons (28).
 In 1548 broad, not accurately defined restorations took place (29).
-Despite the violent protests of the citizens, in 1577 Buontalenti removed the medieval baptismal font and the accompanying cannon chancel out of the church interior, in order to create a place for a baptismal scene in honor of Don Filippo, the first-born son of Grand Duke Francesco I (30); this was the most severe mutilation which the building ever suffered.
+Despite the violent protests of the citizens, in 1577 Buontalenti removed the medieval baptismal font and the accompanying canon’s chancel out of the church interior in order to create a place for a baptismal scene in honor of Don Filippo, the first-born son of Grand Duke Francesco I (30); this was the most severe mutilation the building ever suffered.
 In 1722 the canons erected a new choir screen in order to integrate a sacristy into the apse (31).
-Around 1782 the architect Giuseppe Manetti cleaned the building and rebuilt the base cornice?
-(31).
+Around 1782 the architect Giuseppe Manetti cleaned the building and rebuilt the base cornice (31).
 From 1895-1902 the stonework of the lantern, the "Tribuna", and the east side of the octagon were dismantled and reassembled (33).
-At that time, and in 1912/15 the baroque additions in the apse and on the altars were removed.
-In 1887 the northwestern half of the Piazza S. Giovanni was dug up, in 1895/97 the southwestern half, and in 1912/15 the various building layers under the western half of the church were uncovered (34). -- A full clarification of the building history can only be attained through research of the remaining, temporarily untouched site under the Baptistery and the plaza.
+At that time, and again in 1912/15, the baroque additions in the apse and on the altars were removed.
+In 1887 the northwestern half of the Piazza S. Giovanni was dug up, in 1895/97 the southwestern half, and in 1912/15 the various building layers under the western half of the church were uncovered (34).

+A full clarification of the building history can only be attained through research of the remaining, temporarily untouched site under the Baptistery and the plaza.